 Master Class - Short Fiction

 |NON-FICTION:||Phillip Lopate||Thomas Chatterton Williams|

 Rosanna Warren and

 Small classes offer individualized attention with approximately 8 students in each one-week workshop and 16 students in the two-week workshops.
 Workshops will discuss student works collected prior to the program and distributed in time for upcoming classes.
 Faculty may also assign additional writing exercises or recommend brief readings not written by students for classroom discussion.
 Students must attend all classes.
 Because the 2022 workshops are being offered online, undergraduate credit will not be available from Skidmore College this summer.

 Applicants are encouraged to select the workshop which seems most appropriate and attractive to them, but the Director and Associate Director of the program will make final placement decisions.

 Faculty and visiting writers will offer afternoon Question and Answer Sessions and public evening readings.
 Students will also have the opportunity to read from their own works each week.
-A student welcome orientation and virtual social gatherings are planned.
+A welcome orientation and virtual social gatherings are planned.

 Sample Weekly Schedule (at a glance, subject to change, Eastern Standard Time):